Eid al-Fitr: Senegal

 The holiday is widely called Korité in Senegal and elsewhere across West Africa.
 It is a national holiday, celebrated for three days, with families normally having new clothes made for the holiday.
 Gifts and donations are normally exchanged.

 Ivory Coast

 In the Ivory Coast, Eid is a large feast among Muslims.
 The celebration lasts between two and ten days depending on region.

+Sierra Leone

+Sierra Leone celebrates Eid over three days, with the first marking the end of Ramadan.
+Following a religious service, the country practices gift exchanges.
+The country also hosts a parade for Eid which involves creating and carrying large lanterns.

 Central Asia

 Tajikistan

 In Tajikistan the holiday is known as Idi Ramazon and is a national holiday.

 Kyrgyzstan

 In Kyrgyzstan the day is known as Orozo Ait (Орозо айт).
 The local population celebrate in various ways such as by partying, eating and singing.
 Festivals often feature long distance horse racing and other horse-based sports.
 People would tend to wear fancy and bright clothes, while people would sing Jaramazan tunes and receive cooked bread, candy or cash in return.

 Uzbekistan

 Ramazon Hayit or Roʻza hayiti is a public holiday in Uzbekistan and widely celebrated.
 Traditional pastry such as kush-tili, plov and chak-chak are prepared by Uzbek families the day before Eid al-Fitr for consumption.
 Businesses tend to sell a high range of candies and children's toys during this period.